All Episodes

 They know who these folks are oftentimes.

-Things need to change and a another message for folks who are listening across the country because this issue is so paramount in my life now covering this issue and ensuring that there's justice for families.
+And another message for folks who are listening across the country, because this issue is so paramount in my life now, covering this issue and ensuring that there's justice for families.

-If you know any solutions to the crime issues, any policy that has lowered the homicide rate, the murder rate across the country if you know of any of those things, reach out to me on Instagram, Twitter, and Facebook at Gianno Caldwell this we need solutions and we also need community involvement because the police cannot do it alone.
+If you know any solutions to the crime issues, any policy that has lowered the homicide rate, the murder rate across the country, if you know of any of those things, reach out to me on Instagram, Twitter, and Facebook at Giano Caldwell.

-Just in Chicago, last point they're down a thousand detectives for the murder case load that they have that's how bad things are in the city of Chicago.
+Just in Chicago, last point, they're down 1,000 detectives for the murder case load that they have.

-It's a multi pronged failure.
+It's a multi-pronged failure.

-Well I want to thank all of you for what you're doing.
+Well, I want to thank all of you for what you're doing.

 I want to give out the information.

-Um it's happening this Saturday.
+It's happening this Saturday.

-It's from twelve to three it's in Chicago and it's called the Save the Children Conference.
+And it's called the Save the Children Conference.

-children so that I have to run but I'm gonna tell you something I am praying for all of you.
+I am praying for all of you.

 Please save our kids.

-Every I believe every every child comes from God.
+I believe every child comes from God.

 That's what I believe.

-And every child deserves to live in safety and security and we need law and order to accomplish that.
+And we need law and order to accomplish that.

 God bless your work.